Disvster/minishell/README.md

 - [Stack Overflow](https://stackoverflow.com) - It's not anything new, but there is nothing better to solve a frustrating problem than finding someone who had the exact problem you had, albeit in a different context, and was helped by a generous cyber-samaritan.

 ## AI usage
-AI was used for optimization, this README, and some debugging.
+AI was used for code optimization in particular cases, this README, and some debugging.